meltaylor78/athboy/README.md

 [Index](#Index)
 - - - -
 ## <ins>Testing</ins>
 The project was developed in a DevOps type process.
 During the development of the website, there were frequent deployments and ongoing testing and fixing of issues.
-Issues that were found were logged in Github and fixes were deployed on the next devlopment cycle
+Issues that were found were logged in Github and fixes were deployed on the next development cycle

-Automated testing was complete on all html & css files in W3C code checker and for responsiveness on mi.responsivedesig.
+Automated testing was complete on all html & CSS files in W3C code checker and for responsiveness on mi.responsivedesig.

-In addtion, final tetsing was complete at the end of the project with the results in the linked manual testing excel file.
+In addition, final testing was complete at the end of the project with the results in the linked manual testing excel file.
 | File Name | Location |
 | --- | --- |
 | Athboy Website (MS1) Testing Checklist | https://app.box.com/s/hptfyxe9syfs8x1is1entqxzu51beunv |